ceronus/fspquery/README.md

 ﻿# ![Logo](https://github.com/ceronus/filter-sort-page-query/blob/master/doc/icons/icon-64x64.png?raw=true) FspQuery

-FspQuery is a powerful and lightweight library designed to simplify filtering, sorting, and paging for structured queries.
+FspQuery (filter-sort-page-query a.k.a "fspq") is a powerful and lightweight library designed to simplify filtering, sorting, and paging for structured queries.
 It offers seamless integration with LINQ-based queries and provides an intuitive API for working with large datasets efficiently.

 ## Features